What is Connection?

 Connection-time is time you set aside every day to spend with each child.

 Connection-time can be as brief as 5 or 10 minutes.
 But the key is to carve out one on one time with your child every day.

 Connection-time is when other children are otherwise occupied or if you have a co-parent, ask them to help.
-Make connection-time, no cell phones time!
+Make connection-time, no phone time!
 Avoid distractions by turning off your phone and all devices and screens.
-You may have to put your phone in another room so it doesn’t disturb your connection-time with your child.
+You may have to put your phone in another room so it doesn’t disturb your connection-time with your child